-- Article 183 (1) The procedure of enforcement of a security interest in immovable property must be stayed when a petition referred to in item (i) or document referred to in item (ii) (in the case of sub-item (c) of that item, a document or electronic or magnetic record) has been submitted: - (i) a petition for a stay of the procedure of enforcement of a security interest in immovable property for which registration of the security interest was cancelled; - (ii) any of the following documents (in the case of sub-item (c), a document or electronic or magnetic record): - (a) a transcript or certificate of recorded information of a final and binding judgment (including a document that has the same effect as a final and binding judgment; the same applies in sub-item (b)) proving absence of the security interest; - (b) a transcript or certificate of recorded information of a final and binding judgment, which orders cancellation of the registration set forth in Article 181, paragraph (1), item (i) or sets aside or declares invalid the judicial decision set forth in item (ii), sub-item (a) of that paragraph or a document that has the same effect as that judicial decision; - (c) a transcript of a record of a judicial settlement or any other official document containing a statement to the effect that the security interest is not to be exercised, the petition for enforcement of the security interest is withdrawn, the obligee has received performance of the claim secured by the security interest, or has granted a grace period for the claim (if the official document has been prepared in the form of an electronic or
+- Article 183 (1) The procedure of enforcement of a security interest in immovable property must be stayed when a petition referred to in item (i) or document referred to in item (ii) (in the case of (c) of that item, a document or electronic or magnetic record) has been submitted: - (i) a petition for a stay of the procedure of enforcement of a security interest in immovable property for which registration of the security interest is deleted;

-- magnetic record, an electronic or magnetic record in which all of the matters recorded in that electronic or magnetic record are recorded); - (d) a transcript or certificate of recorded information of a judicial decision ordering a stay of procedures for enforcing a security interest in immovable property and the voidance of an enforcement measure; - (e) a transcript or certificate of recorded information of a judicial decision ordering a temporary stay of procedures for enforcing a security interest in immovable property; and - (f) a transcript or certificate of recorded information of a judicial decision temporarily prohibiting enforcement of the security interest. - (2) If a petition referred to in item (i) of the preceding paragraph is filed or a document or electronic or magnetic record set forth in item (ii), sub-items (a) through (d)is submitted, the enforcement court must void even an enforcement measure that has already been taken. - (3) The provisions of Article 12 do not apply to an order under the provisions of the preceding paragraph.
+- (ii) any of the following documents (in the case of (c), a document or electronic or magnetic record): - (a) a transcript or certificate of recorded information of a final and binding judgment (including a document that has the same effect as a final and binding judgment; the same applies in (b)) proving absence of the security interest; - (b) a transcript or certificate of recorded information of a final and binding judgment, which orders deletion of the registration stated in Article 181, paragraph (1), item (i) or voids or declares invalid the judicial decision stated in item (ii), (a) of that paragraph or a document that has the same effect as that judicial decision; - (c) a transcript of a record of a judicial settlement or any other official document containing a statement that the security interest is not to be exercised, the petition for enforcement of the security interest is withdrawn, the obligee has received performance of the claim secured by the security interest, or has granted a grace period for the claim (if the official document has been prepared in the form of an electronic or magnetic record, an electronic or magnetic record in which all of the matters recorded in that electronic or magnetic record are recorded); - (d) a transcript or certificate of recorded information of a judicial decision ordering a stay of procedures for enforcing a security interest in immovable property and the voidance of an enforcement measure; - (e) a transcript or certificate of recorded information of a judicial decision ordering a temporary stay of procedures for enforcing a security interest in immovable property; and - (f) a transcript or certificate of recorded information of a judicial decision temporarily prohibiting enforcement of the security interest. - (2) If a petition referred to in item (i) of the preceding paragraph is filed or a document or electronic or magnetic record stated in item (ii), (a) through (d) is submitted, the enforcement court must void even an enforcement measure that has already been taken. - (3) The provisions of Article 12 do not apply to an order under the preceding paragraph.

-(Effects of Acquisition of Immovable Property Through Payment of the Price) Article 184 Acquisition of immovable property by the purchaser through payment of the price in a secured immovable property auction does not be obstructed by absence or extinguishment of the security interest.
+(Effects of Acquisition of Immovable Property Through Payment of the Fee) Article 184 Acquisition of immovable property by the purchaser through payment of the fee in a secured immovable property auction does not be obstructed by absence or extinguishment of the security interest.